Onkobioloogia/Genoomiterviklikkus/index.Rmd

 ![tomasetti](https://www.sciencemag.org/content/347/6217/78/F1.large.jpg)

+<footer class="source">Why do some tissues give rise to cancer in humans a million times more frequently than others?
+These differences can be explained by the number of stem cell divisions.
+By plotting the lifetime incidence of various cancers against the estimated number of normal stem cell divisions in the corresponding tissues over a lifetime, you can find a strong correlation.
+This suggests that random errors occurring during DNA replication in normal stem cells are a major contributing factor in cancer development.
+Remarkably, this “bad luck” component explains a far greater number of cancers than do hereditary and environmental factors.
-<footer class="source">Variation in cancer risk among tissues can be explained by the number of stem cell divisions
-Science 2 January 2015:
-vol. 347 no. 6217 [78-81](https://www.sciencemag.org/content/347/6217/78.full)
+Pilt: Variation in cancer risk among tissues can be explained by the number of stem cell divisions Science 2 January 2015: vol. 347 no. 6217 [78-81](https://www.sciencemag.org/content/347/6217/78.full)